giorginogreg/versionpress/README.md

 ---

-💤 Please note that VersionPress is not actively developed, see [#1481](https://github.com/versionpress/versionpress/issues/1481).
+This is a new fork actively mantained by the community, the original project is not actively developed, see [#1481](https://github.com/versionpress/versionpress/issues/1481).

 ---